 Mattias Häger, PhD, MSc Scientific Director

-Rane Harrison, PhD Director of Analytical Development
+Rane Harrison, PhD Director, Analytical Development

 Klaus Krainer Jønsson, MSc Finance Director